| Montepulciano | Accommodation | Montepulciano tour | Vino Nobile di Montepulciano | La Foce |

 |

 Montepulciano is built along a narrow limestone ridge at 605 m above sea level.
 A long, winding street called the Corso climbs up to the main square, which crowns the summit of the hill.
 The town is encircled by walls and fortifications designed by Antonio da Sangallo the Elder in 1511 for Cosimo I. Inside the walls, the streets are crammed with Renaissance-style palazzi and churches, but the town is chiefly known for its "Vino Nobile" wines.
 Arriving at Montepulciano after having passed round the top of the hill along the beautiful tree-lined street and past Poggiofanti Gardens, you come to the Church of St. Agnes, the patron saint of Montepulciano, who died in 1317.
 In its modern facade (1926) there is a Gothic portal.
 The interior of the church was renovated in the 18 C, the nave mostly in the XVII century.
 Many art works in the church date back to this period, among them the monument where St. Agnes's body rests.
 Montepulciano - Via RomaFollowing the avenue, you reach Porta al Prato where the Via Roma starts.
 Following Via Roma, you reach a little square where the "Marzocco", the symbol of Florence's authority, stands on a column.
-This lion replaced the "She-wolf", the symbol of of Siena, in 1511 and is the work of the sculptor, Sarrocchi (1856).
+This lion replaced the "She-wolf", the symbol of Siena, in 1511 and is the work of the sculptor, Sarrocchi (1856).
 In front of the column is the Palazzo Avignonesi which is attributed to Vignola and dates back to the 16 C. Its style is pure late-Renaissance.
 Close to the Palazzo Avignonesi stands the Baroque Church of St. Bernard and in front of the Palazzo Avignonesi there is the late-Renaissance Palazzo Tarugi.
 Its lower level is characterized by ashlar-work.
 This building is also attributed to Vignola.
 Other Renaissance palaces bordering the Via Roma are: Palazzo Cocconi-Del Pecora, designed by Antonio da Sangallo, and Palazzo Buccelli with Etruscan cinerary urns and tablets with Etruscan and Latin inscriptions displayed at its base.

 Church of St. Augustine